 I am a nutritional therapist and naturopath based in Stoke Sub Hamdon in Somerset, easily reachable from Sherborne, Yeovil, Taunton and Street.
-I work with clients to improve their health via diet and lifestyle improvements.
-Nutritional therapy relates to the ‘food’ and ‘diet’ part of my work, whilst naturopathy relates to the ‘lifestyle’ changes I advise, and includes techniques such as Epsom salt baths, skin brushing, castor oil packing and enemas.
+I work with clients to improve their health via diet and lifestyle.
+Nutritional therapy relates to the ‘food’ part of my work, whilst naturopathy relates to the ‘lifestyle’ changes I advise.
 The conditions I help manage include obesity and weight loss, IBS & other digestive diseases, disturbed relationships with food, Food Refusal & Avoidant Eating Disorder in children, PCOS, diabetes, endometriosis, fibro myalgia, rheumatoid arthritis, Hashimoto’s, eczema, high blood pressure, angina, heart disease, cancer, Alzheimer’s, anxiety, stress and depression.
 I work with babies, children, adults and entire families and consult as a nutritionist in both a private and corporate capacity.

 How do I work?

 How I work depends on what you need and want.
 Some of my clients purchase a single appointment in which I give them a verbal nutritional “prescription” based on symptoms they are experiencing.
 Some ask me to put them on a ‘diet’ that will make them better whilst others need an allergy & intolerance test and a few sessions of consultancy.
-Others are keen to embark on a deeper process of transformation and understanding; so more of a therapeutic journey of nutritional healing – these clients tend to opt for one of my Weight Loss or Return to Health packages.
+Others are keen to embark on a deeper process of transformation and understanding; so more of a therapeutic journey of nutritional healing.
 What I offer each client is unique, depending on their needs, budget and time available.
 You will find all of my services listed on this website.